 Mifune also survives the events of the anime, unlike in the manga where he is killed by Black Star.

 Medusa in the anime is a possible example.
-While she appeared to have died near the end of the series, the end credits for the last episode show her snake form implying she survived.
-Long after the anime ended, it seems she'd died in the manga as well, but at this point we can't be entirely sure.
+While she appeared to have died near the end of the series, the end credits for the last episode show her snake form, implying she survived.
+When she later died in the manga nothing from then on would even hint otherwise.

-The Ikkitousen manga heads towards Knight of Cerebus territory later on with several characters in the series killed off, but the anime held dear to the cast, keeping them all alive.
+Ikkitousen heads towards Knight of Cerebus territory later on with several characters in the series killed off, but the anime held dear to the cast, keeping them all alive.

-While the character didn't die in the original anime Touji Suzuhara is saved from piloting Unit-03/Bardiel.
+While the character didn't die in the original anime Touji Suzuhara is saved from piloting Unit-03/Bardiel, which horribly crippled him.
+Instead Asuka was the test pilot, and "only" lost an eye.

 The Alternate Universe series Campus Apocalypse has a far more optimistic ending.
 Gendo and Yui are the only real casualties among the human characters, and the ending sees Shinji, Rei and Asuka happily returning to a normal life.